What is Search Intent And What is its Relationship with SEO?

 - User questions tied to your keywords.

 For example, searching “best coffee makers” might reveal listicles and comparison guides, indicating informational intent.
-Tailor your content to match.
+Tailor your content to match these patterns.

 2. Conduct General SERP Analysis

-SERPs evolve, so a single snapshot isn’t enough.
-Review historical data to identify stable vs. volatile keywords.
-Stable queries (e.g., “how to tie a tie”) have consistent results, while trending topics (e.g., “AI tools 2025”) shift frequently.
+SERPs evolve continuously, so a single snapshot is rarely sufficient.
+Review historical data to identify stable versus volatile keywords.
+Stable queries (e.g., “how to tie a tie”) show consistent results, while trending topics (e.g., “AI tools 2026”) shift frequently.
 Tools like Moz’s Keyword Explorer provide historical insights, helping you craft timeless or timely content as needed.

 3. Study Content Type, Format, and Presentation